Residence Life & Housing Policies and Regulations

 The University reserves the right to restrict or curtail the use of additional items as circumstances and safety issues warrant.

 During periods other than quiet hours, noise is to be kept at a reasonable level.
-Residents share responsibility for reasonable conduct and are expected to let others know when they are infringing on the right to a quiet living environment, as well as being responsive to requests for quiet from other community members.
+Residents share responsibility and are expected to let others know when they are infringing on the right to a quiet living environment, as well as being responsive to requests for quiet from other community members.

-Repairs requiring immediate attention for safety reasons should be reported as soon as possible.
+Repairs requiring immediate attention for safety and emergency reasons should be reported as soon as possible.
 Emergency maintenance is defined as a concern compromising the health and safety of residents (ex. broken glass, door that does not lock, electrical problems that may lead to fire, excess bodily fluid or excrement, lack of heat or hot water, power outage) and/or impacting the structural integrity of the facility (ex. broken water pipe, overflowing water).

 Residents seeking a room change should contact the Office of Housing.
 As outlined in the Residence Hall Room Contract, a resident is not permitted to move without authorization.